Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.DenyAllInbound.md

 ---
 severity: Important
-pillar: Operational Excellence
+pillar: Reliability
-category: Configuration
+category: RE:01 Simplicity and efficiency
 resource: Network Security Group online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.NSG.DenyAllInbound/
 ---

-# Avoid denying all inbound traffic
+# Network Security Group denies all inbound traffic

 ## SYNOPSIS

-Avoid denying all inbound traffic.
+When all inbound traffic is denied, some functions that affect the reliability of your service may not work as expected.

 ## DESCRIPTION

-Network Security Groups (NSGs) are configured to block all inbound network traffic by default.
+Network Security Groups (NSGs) are can be configured to block or allow network traffic by defining security rules.
+Each security rule is processed in order from lowest priority to highest priority until the first match is found.
 Blocking all inbound traffic will fail load balancer health probes and other required traffic.

 When using a custom deny all inbound rule, also add rules to allow permitted traffic.